 Key aspects of developing corporate culture

-Finding a candidate that fits the corporate culture
+Finding a candidate that fits

 The lack of a good cultural fit can be one of the primary reasons why employees leave an organisation.
 Learn how to find a good employee fit.